BandaySajid/amplizard/README.md

    ```bash
    npm install
    ```
-3. Copy env and config:
+3. Copy env:
    ```bash
    cp .env.sample .env
    ```
+4. Setup your env in .env file.

 - To start the development server, use the following command: